dkincorporated/metlook-eta/README.md

 - Add a Developer ID and API Key in `common/utils/PtvApi.kt` under values `DEV_ID` and `API_KEY`.

 (Note: Changes to the PTV API in the future may unexpectedly break some functionality.)

+> _Why did you use activities for different pages/screens instead of Compose `NavController`?_
+>
+> I wanted Predictive Back Gesture animations that didn't look bad, and passing data is much easier when it can be serialised (e.g. in Bundles using activities).

 ## Screenshots